Aliases for POLR2C Gene

 Previous GeneCards Identifiers for POLR2C Gene

 This gene encodes the third largest subunit of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 The product of this gene contains a cysteine rich region and exists as a heterodimer with another polymerase subunit, POLR2J.
 These two subunits form a core subassembly unit of the polymerase.
 A pseudogene has been identified on chromosome 21. [provided by RefSeq, Jul 2008]

 GeneCards Summary for POLR2C Gene

-POLR2C (Polymerase (RNA) II (DNA Directed) Polypeptide C, 33kDa) is a Protein Coding gene.
-Diseases associated with POLR2C include hiv-1.
-Among its related pathways are Developmental Biology and Infectious disease.
+POLR2C (RNA Polymerase II Subunit C) is a Protein Coding gene.
+Diseases associated with POLR2C include Hiv-1.
+Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and RNA Polymerase II Transcription Initiation And Promoter Clearance.
 GO annotations related to this gene include protein dimerization activity and RNA polymerase II activity.

 UniProtKB/Swiss-Prot for POLR2C Gene